Skip to main contentSkip to footer

 Bullying and harassment

 At BSMS we believe that all staff should be treated with dignity, respect and courtesy.
 Staff members should feel that any allegations of discrimination, bullying, harassment, violence or victimisation will be dealt with and treated as a serious matter.
 If you feel that you have experienced and witnessed bullying, our first recommendation is to talk to your line manager or the BSMS HR Business Partner.
-There are two additional reporting tools at the University of Sussex which are outlined below.
+The University of Brighton and University of Sussex reporting tools are outlined below.

 BACKGROUND IMAGE FOR PANEL